Flowering trees-pink shower tree-

 Name Confusion: The Pink Shower Tree

 There are several pink blooming tropical cassia trees which are also called various common names including pink shower trees!
 These include the Cassia javanica, this tree should be a little shorter in height and the blooms are smaller and more rounded (it’s also called the apple blossom tree, for very little reason).
 There is the Cassia nodosa, with very long seed pods.
-The Cassia marginata, which is smaller and less robust than the other trees.
-There is the Cassia grandis, with stiff flower branchlets (not like the softly drooping floral display of other Cassias.
+The Cassia marginata, is smaller and less robust than the other trees.
+There is also the Cassia grandis, with stiff flower branchlets (not like the softly drooping floral display of other Cassias.)

 The lesson is that each of the trees commonly called “pink shower trees” has very different features, can grow in very different environments and suits very different needs in the garden.
 Whichever tree you want; be very specific when placing your orders!